reev-create/firebase-website-builder/README.md

-# A Firebase Compatible Website Builder
+# A Firebase Website Builder
 An open source project to make a website builder like Wix, Yolasite, Wordpress, etc etc. but build for automatic hosting on firebase.

 Cool, right?